 2015: In January, a follow-up poverty report benchmarked Rochester’s poverty with that of 17 other similar-sized communities — and the news was worse.

 - The Rochester-Monroe Anti-Poverty Initiative was started and organizers made sure to include perspectives of people living in poverty.

 - Gov. Andrew Cuomo announced creation of the Rochester Anti-Poverty Task Force, comprised of cabinet-level representatives from 20 state agencies to support the work of the local task force.

-- A package of five grants totaling $465,000 will comprehensively evaluate and improve out-of-school-time programs for city youth.
+- A package of five grants totaling $465,000 kicked off a comprehensive effort to evaluate and improve out-of-school-time programs for city youth.
 This investment is one of the two largest, multi-faceted grant programs in the Foundation’s history.
 These grants were part of the Foundation's largest-ever quarterly grant distribution of $1.3 million.

 - The foundation created by Buffalo Bills founder Ralph C. Wilson, Jr. awarded $525,000 to the Community Foundation to create a fund to find, analyze, and share data.